-There was a 40 by 4300 foot gravel runway that would need widening, get paved and a few hundred feet added to it to land our jets there.
+There was a 40 by 4300-foot gravel runway that would need widening, and have to be paved with a few hundred feet added to it to land our jets there.
 It was a thousand air miles from Morton and 130 miles from Florida.
 If we had to we could land at Miami and helicopter to the Cay.
 There was even an arrangement for customs to meet large groups at a small building near the runway for an expensive fee.

 In the customs building I walked up to an officer, and as I displayed my federal badge asked for Jeffery Harts.